-It’s hard to do this book justice because there is a lot going on, but it’s so well-conceived that it’s easy to follow the plot and the many characters.
+It’s hard to do this Holly Goldberg Sloan book justice because there is a lot going on, but it’s so well-conceived that it’s easy to follow the plot and the many characters.
 And I couldn’t quite tell where it was going to go, which I found delightful.

-Occasionally, I cynically think that books that are really “all about the characters” means that the plot itself is kind of non-existent, but this one had a lot of adventure – I could see this appealing to guys as well (although, with the romance angle, it’s probably more likely to be a girl book).
+Occasionally, I cynically think that books that are really “all about the characters” means that the plot itself is kind of non-existent, but I’ll Be There had a lot of adventure – I could see this appealing to guys as well (although, with the romance angle, it’s probably more likely to be a girl book).

 The pacing is interesting, because the set up made me think most of it would be about the relationship, but less than halfway through the book, things took a turn I hadn’t really expected and the second half of the book was completely different from what I might have predicted.

 There was one character that I felt went a little off the rails toward the end – his plot line just became too ludicrous, which was unfortunate.